 From 1930, the workhouse was formally known as a County Welfare Institution, and from 1953 was known as Sharow View.
 The residents were moved out in 1974 to Ripon House, which was a county old folks’ home, where, until 1985, some of these records were still compiled.

 Anyone tracing an ancestor at Ripon Workhouse needs to understand two things:

-Secondly, that for the later years, surviving records are continuous and so comprehensive, but for the earlier years many records are missing.
-Now this is rather a nuisance; it is the wrong way round!
-But it cannot be helped.
+Secondly, that for the later years, surviving records are continuous and comprehensive, but for the earlier years many records are missing.

 For some years there are no registers surviving at all.
-There is very little before 1866, but for 1866-69, for 1877-80, and from 1884-97 there is nothing at all.
+There is very little before 1866, but for 1866 to 1869, 1877 to 1880, and from 1884 to 1897, there is nothing at all.
 But all is not lost.
-There are the census records which give us an accurate account of everyone in the workhouse on census day in 1841, 51, 61, 71, and so on.
-So using a combination of the census and the workhouse records we can close some of the gaps.
+There are the census records, which give us an accurate account of everyone in the workhouse on census day in 1841, 1851, 1861, 1871, and so on.
+Using a combination of the census and the workhouse records we can close some of the gaps.

 Census records give us alphabetical lists of workhouse residents’ names with their ages and places of birth, and occupations, decade by decade, from 1841, when the first records began to record names instead of just counting numbers.

 Clearly who is in residence between each census day has to be found or inferred from other sources, but there is a gradual tendency over the years as inmates stayed longer, for them to appear in more than one, and then more than two censuses, as the turnover slowed down.

 The vast majority of workhouse records are about the spending of money, or about the administration of the workhouse.
 Residents, or inmates appear as numbers, as statistics.
 Surnames don’t often appear in the Master’s Note Books, the Board of Guardians Minutes, or the surviving correspondence records.

 These are the records which record residents by name: